sphinx-cryptography/rust-sphinxcrypto/README.rst

 Warning
 =======
 This code has not been formally audited by a cryptographer.
 It therefore should not be considered safe or correct.
-Use it at your own risk! (however test vectors are verified using other language implementations: rust, golang, python trinity!)
+Use it at your own risk!

 Status
 ======

-incomplete.
+Incomplete.
+Only the mix cryptographic "unwrap" operation has been implemented so far.

 license